feasgal/tw-portfolio/project/docs/sample/how-to/server/allocate-seats.md

 # Allocate seats to a USB on the server

-To share licenses across a network, seats must be activated to the **Acme dongle** attached to the server host.
+To share licenses across a network, seats must be on the **Acme dongle** attached to the server host.
 This places the entitlements where the server can grant leases to clients.

 !!! goal